Fiordland National Park

 Best time to visit Fiordland National Park

 The weather in Fiordland National Park is highly changeable.
 Our key piece of advice is to be prepared for every eventuality!
 The park is open year-round – however, due to high avalanche risk, the chances of you getting there are much lower in winter.
-Therefore, we recommend planning your trip to coincide with the Great Walks season (October through to May).
+Therefore, we recommend planning your trip to coincide with the Great Walks season (October through to May) and making sure you stay up to date with track conditions.
+Our friends at New Zealand Mountain Safety Council have some phenomenal resources when it comes to planning your trip and staying safe including their planmywalk app.

 Visiting Fiordland National Park with New Zealand Trails